Dellaraam/TOR_phylogenetics/README.md

 ### FASTA_Files

-+ Sub-Directories contain fasta files for the TOR components original 90 species found in Shiozaki et al
++ Sub-Directories contain fasta files for the TOR components original 90 species found in Tatabe et al

 + HMMER results for TOR components original 90 species found in Tatabe et al

 ### GitHub_CSV

 + `Alveolata_Groups_Information`: Assembly information for taxonomic groups in the Alveolata clade

 + `BUSCO`: all BUSCO results for specific clades

-+ `Cleaned_JGI_csv`: the filtered data for the HMMR data and taxonomic information for specific clades downloaded from JGI

-+ `Cleaned_NCBI_csv`: the filtered data for the HMMR data and taxonomic information for specific clades downloaded from NCBI
++ `Cleaned_JGI_csv` and `Cleaned_NCBI_csv`: the filtered data for the HMMR data and taxonomic information for specific clades downloaded from JGI and NCBI

++ `Combined_CSVs`:
+	+ Combined information from assembly, taxonomy, organism name, and presence of component with Low, Medium, or High score for each clade

+	+ `ComeleteTable.csv`, `Project.csv` and `New_Combined_Table_218.csv`: all organisms and clades information and data combined in one table

+	+ `Numeric_Table`: Same composition as `ComeleteTable.csv` but with numeric scores instead of Low, Medium, and High

+	+ `Parasite_Test.csv`: Combined table of only information and data for parasites

+	+ `SAR_Combined.csv`: Combined table of information and data for SAR clade

 + `Jsons_JGI` and `Jsons_NCBI`: the Json files of all the BUSCO results for specific clades.